-(5) Paragraph (a) of clause (4) of this Article shall not be construed as preventing a President who dissolves the National Assembly from being re-elected as President.
+(5) Clause (4) of this Article shall not be construed as preventing a President who dissolves the National Assembly from being re-elected as President.

 (6) The National Assembly elected in place of the Assembly dissolved shall not be dissolved before the successor of the President who dissolved it has entered upon his office.